alixedi/django_popcorn/README.rst

 Add-another pop-ups a la django-admin.

 The popup views are implemented using a mixin to the generic CreateView.
 Also, the popups now support permissions.
 As a result, a user will onle get the 'add-another' link next to a ForeignKey if he has the add permission for the target model.

 Installation
 ------------

 Get it from the cheeseshop: ::

-    pip install django_coffee_table
+    pip install django_popcorn

 Usage